-The current appointment status of Executive Officers is outlined in the annual Business Report and Corporate Annual Report.
+The current appointment/dismissal status of Executive Officers is outlined in the annual Business Report and Corporate Annual Report.

-These disclosures should add value for investors, and the board should ensure that information is not boiler-plate or lacking in detail.
+These disclosures, including disclosures in compliance with relevant laws and regulations, should add value for investors, and the board should ensure that information is not boiler-plate or lacking in detail.